Joseph7e/Mitochondrial-Sequence-Database/annotation-check/README.md

- # Running
+# Running the notebook

+## Inputs
+FASTA -
+TBL -

+## Outputs

 To start you will need to edit the first few lines of the file, these specify the name of the genome and associated gff file.
+ ** Gene annotations are expected to be in-frame.
+If they are not, the program does not try to correct it **